mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.4/index.md

 # Issues fixed in DC/OS 1.13.4
 The issues that have been fixed in DC/OS 1.13.4 are grouped by feature, functional area, or component.
+- Mesos agent no longer deadlocks in RPC authenticatee.
+(DCOS-57388)
+- Fixed issue where jobs and group names appeared duplicated when the job name matched the group name.
+(DCOS-54937)

 ## Diagnostics